HMS Petard (G56): Convoy MW 13 and Operation Stoneage

-Operation Stoneage was part of the effort to re-supply Malta.
+Operation Stoneage was part of the effort to supply Malta.
 Four merchantmen were to be escorted, initially by a total of nine warships, including Petard.
-The escort was reinforced with the addition of three cruisers and 14 more destroyers which set course for Malta on 17 November.
-Only one incident of note involved Petard at this time.
+The escort was reinforced with the addition of three cruisers and 14 more destroyers, which set course for Malta on 17 November.
+Only one incident of note involved Petard.
 An alert look-out sighted a dinghy which contained five RAF men who had been shot down the previous day.
 The navigator surprised his rescuers after being picked up by running up to the bridge chart house to confirm his estimate of their position, thus winning a bet with his fellow survivors.

 The first air raid, carried out by the Italian Regia Aeronautica (air force), commenced from high altitude in mid-afternoon.
 No serious damage was inflicted.
-It was followed by small groups of Italian and German aircraft, which did not press their attack home with any real conviction.
-It was only as dusk fell that the convoy faced a more determined onslaught, when six Ju 88s loaded with torpedoes, approached the convoy from different directions.
+It was followed by small groups of Italian and German aircraft, which did not press their attack home with conviction.
+It was only as dusk fell that the convoy faced a more determined onslaught, when six Ju 88 torpedo-bombers, approached the convoy from different directions.
 Those ships with sufficient 'sea-room' took evasive action.
 Some ships in the outer escort screen suffered damage from falling shell splinters from the close escort, a constant hazard.

 The following morning more attacks were carried out by the Axis, but accurate bombing was discouraged by advantageous cloud cover, the escorts' barrage and the presence of Bristol Beaufighters over the convoy.
 One attack, less desultory than most, was launched by six Ju 88s on the starboard screen, Petard was the last ship in the line.
 Only a few near misses and violent manoeuvres by the escorts were the result.

-In the evening of 18 November, a force of 26 Ju 88 torpedo bombers in three groups attacked the convoy's ships, silhouetted against the light from a pattern of air-dropped flares.
+In the evening of 18 November, a force of 26 Ju 88 torpedo bombers in three groups attacked the convoy, silhouetted against the light from a pattern of air-dropped flares.
 The escorts' guns were firing in all directions, trying to distract the German aircraft.
 In the confusion the cruiser Arethusa was hit by a torpedo.